jundalisay/superb/content/en/research/constitutions/in/part-21.md

 appeals and other proceedings pending before the said authority at such commencement shall be transferred to, and disposed of by, the Supreme Court.
 (5) Further provision may be made by Parliament by law to give effect to the provisions of this article.

-375. Courts, authorities and officers to continue to function subject to the provisions of the Constitution.—All courts of civil, criminal and revenue jurisdiction, all authorities and all officers, judicial, executive and ministerial, throughout the territory of India, shall continue to exercise their respective functions subject to the provisions of this Constitution.
+**Article 375.
+Courts, authorities and officers to continue to function subject to the provisions of the Constitution**

+All courts of civil, criminal and revenue jurisdiction, all authorities and all officers, judicial, executive and ministerial, throughout the territory of India, shall continue to exercise their respective functions subject to the provisions of this Constitution.
 376. Provisions as to Judges of High Courts.—(1) Notwithstanding anything in clause (2) of article